bigscience-workshop/bigscience/data/export.md

 One a repo has been cloned and is used as a destination for checkpoints and log files, the following process will automatically push any new files into it.

-1. Once you need to auth the application - use the `bigscience-bot` user, so that it doesn't interfere for your work.
+1. Once you need to auth the application - use the `bigscience-bot` user, so that it doesn't interfere with your work.

-Once you have the login and password, run:
+Once you have the login and password, and email, run:

 ```
-./hub-auth.py
+tools/hub-auth.py
 ```

-which creates `/.auth_token` with the token locally.
+which creates `tools/.hub_info.json` with the username, email and then auth token locally.
 Anybody can do it.
-It will be the same token, specific to the `bigscience-bot` user
+It will be the same token, specific to the `bigscience-bot` user.

 2. Now for each tracking repo, run the script with the desired pattern, e.g.: